 Being in remission from Brain Stem Glioma is a significant achievement.
 However, careful management of your health is crucial to sustain your wellness.
 Here are essential practices to integrate into your life post-remission.

-Adhering to these guidelines can play a significant role in maintaining your health post-Brain Stem Glioma remission.
+Adhering to these guidelines can play a significant role in maintaining your health post-brain Stem Glioma remission.
 Stay in close communication with your healthcare team, and never hesitate to ask for help when needed.
 Your journey to wellness is a priority, and with the right care, you can continue leading a fulfilling life.

 Brain stem glioma is a challenging and serious condition that raises many questions for patients and their families.
 Below, we cover some of the most frequently asked questions related to brain stem glioma.

 Symptoms of brain stem glioma can vary but often include difficulty with balance and walking, weakness in one part of the body, changes in vision or eye movements, headaches, and nausea.
-Symptoms usually worsen rapidly due to the tumor's location in the brain stem.
+Symptoms usually worsen rapidly due to the tumour's location in the brain stem.

 Diagnosis of brain stem glioma typically involves neurological exams followed by imaging tests such as magnetic resonance imaging (MRI).
 In some cases, a biopsy may be performed, but it's often avoided due to the high risk associated with surgery in this area of the brain.

 Treatment options for brain stem glioma include radiation therapy, chemotherapy, and targeted therapy.
-The choice of treatment depends on various factors, including the type of glioma, its location, and the patients overall health.
+The choice of treatment depends on various factors, including the type of glioma, its location, and the patient's overall health.

 Supporting a loved one with brain stem glioma involves offering emotional support, helping with daily activities, and encouraging communication with their healthcare team.
 Joining a support group and seeking professional counselling can also be beneficial for families and caregivers.